 Normally when you grow indoors you can only grow shade resistant plants.
 But with the lights and fan mounted on this bucket, you can grow pretty much anything!
 Pictured is my Thai hot chili plant.

 This project is heavily based on the DIY Space Bucket build, with some minor modifications so that you don't have to fiddle with any wires (the electronics just plug into each other).

-If you just want to buy a kit, sign up for my newsletter! http://growbucket.life I will be selling 100 kits at Maker Faire Bay Area (http://makerfaire.com/bay-area/) for $50 each in May, and I'm dreaming of doing a Kickstarter for a version of this with LED lights to save power.
+If you just want to buy a kit, check out my website! http://growbucket.life I sell kits for $50 each (pick up only in the San Francisco Mission), and I'm dreaming of doing a Kickstarter for a version of this with LED lights to save power.

 Because I'm making 100, I have been able to buy some of the parts at great bulk rates, bringing my total cost to $30 (not including tax), but if you buy just the parts for 1 grow bucket kit your cost will be about $50.